lsst-dm/dm_dev_guide/docs/change-controlled-docs.rst

 .. note::

-   Changes to this document must be approved by the System Architect (`RFC-24 <https://jira.lsstcorp.org/browse/RFC-24>`_).
-   To request changes to these standards, please file an :ref:`RFC <decision-making-rfc>`.
+   To request changes to these standards, file an :ref:`RFC <decision-making-rfc>`.

 .. _writing-ccd: